SchoolBOX Indigenous Youth Program

 Our long-term vision is to empower Indigenous youth to use their experiences in Nicaragua to become leaders of change in their home communities.
 According to AFN, only 39% of reserve schools in Canada are equipped with libraries, and almost 50% of reserve communities are in need of a new school.
-Given the need for educational resources here in Canada, SchoolBOX is launching a new pilot program, working with an Indigenous community to install our first on-reserve library in 2017.
+Given the need for educational resources here in Canada, SchoolBOX launched a new pilot program to install our first Indigenous library in 2017.

 The story of one of our IYES alumni, Terri Meekis, is one of the reasons we are committed to ‘Make Education Possible’ not only in Nicaragua but also in Indigenous communities.

 Terri’s Story: Our Reason for Action

-Terri Meekis is an Anishnaabe single mom from the Wabuskang 21 First Nations Reserve, in Treaty 3 Territory, Northwestern Ontario.
+Terri Meekis is an Anishnaabe woman, social worker, and single mother from Wabauskang First Nation in Treaty 3 Territory, Northwestern Ontario.
 She traveled to Nicaragua with SchoolBOX’s IYES program in 2012 and again in 2017.
 Terri helped to construct schools in impoverished Nicaraguan communities and shared her Indigenous culture with the children.

-Terri’s heart for empowerment through education is all the more significant given that her own Waubuskang First Nation community is currently without an elementary school or a library.
+Terri’s heart for empowerment through education is all the more significant given that her own Wabauskang First Nation community did not have an elementary school or a library.
 Her children travel each day outside of their community to attend elementary school.
 Unfortunately, their experience is not unique.

-Terri teaching children about the medicine wheel and playing tag, in Nicaragua.
+Terri teaching children about the medicine wheel (left) and with her daughter Keira (right), in Nicaragua.

 For more information on our Indigenous Library Project, email Sarah Kerr at firstname.lastname@example.org.

-- Empower leaders of the Wabauskang First Nation with books and resources to start a library on their reserve.
+- Worked with Terri Meekis and leaders of the Wabauskang First Nation to start a library on their reserve.